Saturday, 25 July 2015

 Caroline was taken to the Northern Hospital in a cab, remaining insensible during the ride.
 She remained there for a week and died a week later on 19th April.
 A postmortem determined the cause of death to be from a fractured skull caused by more than one blow.

 At the inquest before Borough Coroner Mr P F Curry the next day Wilhelm told how he had not seen Caroline sober for six weeks, and that she had sometimes sold the food her husband had provided then bought drink.
 He said that Jager was so busy working that he hardly had time to get drunk, but would have a glass of beer now and again.
 After he finished giving his evidence he was questioned over any bias he may have had, given that Jager's father was German.
 Wilhelm testified though that this was coincidental and he had only known his employer for eight months.

 Thirteen year old Caroline Jager, the couple's daughter, confirmed what Wilhelm had said over the food.
 She also told the Coroner that on the morning of the killing, her mother had sold a frock belonging to her ten year old sister Catherine.
 In summing up, Mr Curry said that legally this was murder, but morally he felt there were aggravating factors that had caused it.
 A jury member asked if there was evidence Caroline had struck her husband first but there was not.
 After further re-examination of Wilhelm and the daughter a verdict of manslaughter was returned.

 The following month Jager appeared before Baron Pollock at the assizes in St George's Hall, where the jury found him guilty of manslaughter.
 Due to the aggravating circumstances the judge imposed an extremely light sentence of just three months imprisonment.
-After his release Jager remarried and is listed in the 1861 census as living with his new wife Mary, younger daughter Caroline and Mary's twelve year old son.
+After his release Jager remarried and is listed in the 1861 census as living with his new wife Mary, younger daughter Catherine and Mary's twelve year old son.